evangelischeomroep/npo-api-interceptor/README.md

 1. Create a new version number: `npm version major|minor|patch`.
 See [SemVer](http://semver.org/).
 2. Publish to the registry: `npm publish`.
 The `lint` and `build` commands will be run automatically, to make sure we're always publishing the latest source and adhere to the style guide.
+3. Push the tags to GitHub: `git push --tags`.